Search results

 When Data Cache is enabled, data will be retrieved from the cache.
 If you want to get live data from the data server, use the Clear cache and refresh option from the toolbar in view mode.
 When refreshing the dashboard from the Clear cache and refresh option from the toolbar, it will get the data from the data server and store them in a cache.
 You can find the Clear cache and refresh option as shown in the following image:

-DataCache refresh option
+DataCache refresh request

 Cache Mode Configuration